antonio-marasescu/the-stc-repository/ml/llm/on-llm-usecase-for-developers.md

 However, it's essential to manually verify whether the suggested solution actually works.
 Most importantly, you must understand the proposed solution—not just apply it blindly.

+This is one of the most commonly used use cases among developers.

 ### Code Review & Improvement

 #### Review Assistance